photoprism/photoprism/docker/README.md

 ### Installation Packages ###

-Everyone is invited to [contribute by building and testing standalone packages](https://docs.photoprism.app/developer-guide/) for Linux distributions and other operating systems.
-We currently don't have the resources to do this, as new versions are released several times a month and the long list of dependencies would lead to an enormous testing effort.
+Developers are invited to [contribute by building and testing standalone packages](https://docs.photoprism.app/developer-guide/) for Linux distributions and other operating systems.
+New versions are released several times a month, and testing the long list of dependencies in multiple environments would [absorb much of our resources](https://docs.photoprism.app/funding/).

 ### BSD Ports 😈 ###